 However, there is a range of other great channels now for catering to customer inquiries of all descriptions.
 Here are just some ideas:

-- You could monitor social media channels for a mention of your company and respond to customer inquiries there.
+- Monitor social media channels for a mention of your company and respond to customer inquiries there.

-- You could produce videos responding to common client questions and post them on your company’s YouTube channel.
+- Produce videos responding to common client questions and post them on your company’s YouTube channel.

-- You could print ‘Did you know…’ facts and figures on the back of your company business cards or leaflets to be distributed internally.
+- Print ‘Did you know…’ facts and figures on the back of your company business cards or leaflets to be distributed internally.

-- You could broadcast a range of social media messages aiming to educate your audience regarding common questions raised by customers.
+- Broadcast a range of social media messages aiming to educate your audience regarding common questions raised by customers.

-- You could feature common customer inquiries as part of a special email series to customers or as a section within a regular client newsletter.
+- Feature common customer inquiries as part of a special email series to customers.